-The upcoming Indigenous Relations Training Program session from Aug.
-11 to 14 will be delivered via Zoom.
+Due to COVID-19, these Indigenous Relations Training Program (IRTP) sessions will be delivered via Zoom.
 If you have any questions or would like to register, please contact firstname.lastname@example.org.

 The following interactive modules are three hours each and cover the following topics:

 - Historical Overview of Indigenous People in Canada

 - Socio-cultural Issues in the Northern & Circumpolar Region

 - Economic Development & Environmental Issues in the Northern & Circumpolar Region

 - Building Strong Community Relations

 The eight three-hour modules are presented in-person over four days.
 The program typically runs from 9 am till 4 pm daily.

 University of Calgary Students